JCCDex/jcc-ripple-utils/README.md

 # jcc-ripple-utils

-Toolkit of crossing chain from Ripple chain to SWTC chain
+Toolkit of crossing chain from Ripple to SWTC chain